mpanunto/PanunTools/docs/README_CreateOperationsGrid.md

 ### How does it work?

-The user must provide a point feature class containing a single feature, which is the reference point to create the grid.
-The point can represent the grid's CENTER or ORIGIN (bottom-left corner).
+The user must provide a point feature class containing a single feature that serves as the grid’s reference point.
+This point can represent either the grid’s center or its origin (bottom-left corner).

-Users must also specify the grid's width & height (in miles), and the grid cell size (in miles).
-Specific letters can also be excluded from the grid labeling to avoid communication conflicts (D for Drop Points, H for Helispots, S for Sling Sites, Division Labels, etc)
+Users must also define the grid’s width and height (in miles), along with the grid cell size (in miles).
+Specific letters can be excluded from grid labeling to prevent communication conflicts (for example: **D** for Drop Points, **H** for Helispots, **S** for Sling Sites, or Division labels, etc).

-Lastly, a Sub-Grid Factor must be specified that provides the desired resolution of the sub-grid (number of rows & columns per grid cell)
+Lastly, specify a Sub-Grid Factor to control the level of detail in the sub-grid — this determines how many rows and columns are created inside each grid cell.

 ### User Inputs